SparrowGlobal/httpxx/README.md

 The remaining two walls showcase artworks from a variety of artists and offer a variety of purchasing choices:

-* httpxx://:BlackBox.Art tokens on OpenSea
+* httpxx://:BlackBox tokens on OpenSea

-   These artworks are from a a variety of artists and the currently available ones were created for this event to be put on sale in a no-reserve price auction.
+   These are artworks from some top artists and the currently available ones were created just for this event to be put on sale in a no-reserve price auction.
 Place your bid on OpenSea and pick up some great Crypto Art at a Great Price to start or add to your collection.
 But don't get outbid!

 * KnownOrigin tokens